bokehteknology/Bokeh-Platform/README.md

 You need to replace `12345` with your ticket ID.

-You can also use [Travis CI](http://travis-ci.org/) for test a build with your commits before opening a pull request.
+You can also use [Travis CI](http://travis-ci.org/) or your own [PHPUnit](http://www.phpunit.de/manual/current/en/index.html) installation for test a build with your commits before opening a pull request.

 CONTINUOS INTEGRATION